SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 We remove Dean from the Darker side, and we add him to Lighter side.

-We print only the information about the Lighter side, because th Darker side has no members.
+We print only the information about the Lighter side, because the Darker side has no members.

 [/task-description]
 [code-io /]